Podcasts: All the latest from the SCN family of Pittsburgh Steelers podcasts shows, Sunday edition

 Listen to the show on the player below:

-Omar Khan and the Steelers started off the offseason aggressively, and they haven’t let up.
+The Steelers are building for the futue, but with the future being Kenny Pickett, the construction is geared towards the second-year QB.
 That’s the latest topic of discussion from Daniel Jay on the State of the Steelers.
 Join Daniel for the latest new offering from the Steel Curtain Network family of podcasts in addressing the State of the Steelers.

 Checkout a rundown of the show: